Quick comparison

 Number of retailersAbout the same

 Use both.
-They're both free to join (TopCashback fully free, Quidco free with a £1/mo fee taken from earnings), and the 60 seconds it takes to sign up to each will earn you back many times over.
+They are both free to join (TopCashback fully free, Quidco free with a £1 per month fee taken from earnings), and the 60 seconds it takes to sign up to each will earn you back many times over.
+In 2026, both platforms continue to expand their retailer networks, and rates on popular categories such as travel and utilities remain among the highest they have been in several years.

 In practice: before any significant online purchase, check both sites and go with whichever is paying more.
-For insurance and broadband in particular, always check TopCashback first — those deals consistently pay the highest cashback rates on the site.
+For insurance and broadband in particular, always check TopCashback first, those deals consistently pay the highest cashback rates on the site.
+According to The Second Income UK, shoppers who build this two-second habit into every online purchase typically see their annual cashback total rise by 20 to 35 per cent compared with using a single platform.